Updated on May 22, 2023

 Something else to note is that fleas tend to prefer feeding at certain areas of your pet’s body.
 Near the base of the tail and around the groin area are very popular spots, and they will also often feed along the spine.

 It’s far less common for fleas to attack the head or neck, so spotting fleas on the face can be a sign that the infestation is moderate to severe.
+This is one of the reasons why flea collars are largely ineffective against the flea populations in your pet’s fur.

 Common Flea Dirt Concerns